romain-grecourt/helidon/archetypes/README.md

 - `flow-input`
 - `option`

-Output is always global, nesting is used to conditional add to the output based on choices.
+Output is always global, nesting is used to conditionally add to the output based on choices.
 The children of `<output>` also support choices expressions using the `if` attribute to do the same.

 E.g.